 Jeff is the Founder, Owner and currently Executive Director of Camp Wenonah in Muskoka.
 He spent 33 years as a Summer Camp Director working at various points with each of OCA’s kindred groups including the YMCA (agency); Camp Couchiching (religiously affiliated); Burlington Parks and Recreation (day); Ontario Cystic Fibrosis Camp (special needs) and Wenonah (private).

 Jeff has over 35 years experience as a volunteer with the Ontario Camps Association, Canadian Camping Association, and International Camping Fellowship.
 Jeff is the current Co-Chair of the OCA’s Equity & Diversity Committee.

-Jeff is a two-time Past President of the Canadian Camping Association, and has served on the Board of the International Camping Fellowship for 21 years (currently as the Program Chair for the 2017-2020 term).
+Jeff is a two-time Past President of the Canadian Camping Association, current President of the Ontario Camping Association and has served on the Board of the International Camping Fellowship for 21 years (currently as the Program Chair for the 2017-2020 term).
 He has also been a member of the Society of Camp Directors for 25 years.

 Advisory Board Member